Q&A about PPP Loans and the Employee Retention Credit

 I applied for loan forgiveness before the new law changes at year end.
 We received the application back for signature to send to SBA.
 Now I want to take the ERC credit.
 Do I need to back out those wages from the forgiveness application and use other costs to support forgiveness?
 Do I need to change my support on the forgiveness application at this point, or sign and go?

-I would not sign and go.
-Back out the wages needed for ERC.
+I would not sign and back out the wages needed for ERC.
 If you are confident that no additional wages are needed for complete PPP loan forgiveness, then file for forgiveness.
-No guidance says that a wage included on the forgiveness application form can be used for an ERC credit, even if the wage put on the form was not needed for full forgiveness.
+IRS Notice 2021-20, Section I states that a wage included on the forgiveness application form can be used for an ERC credit, if the wage included on the form was not needed for full forgiveness.
+However, expenses not included on the forgiveness application cannot be assumed to be included to eliminate the need to use certain payroll cost amounts.

 Is there a deadline for submitting a loan forgiveness application for a PPP 1 loan?